 So why do we recoil at the thought of change?

 Well, not everyone does.
 Some people revel in it.
 But most of us feel very uncomfortable with it.
 That is until the uncomfortable becomes comfortable and then we are ok again.
-And practise and being in that new space is what helps us become comfortable.
+Continued experience and being in that new space is what helps us become comfortable.
 Think of working from home – some of us were delighted by that prospect (even though the reason why wasn’t very nice...and that’s ok!), many of us would not have been comfortable with that prospect at all – so many questions with no “comfortable” answers.
 Yet with practice and having to be in that new space, we have become comfortable with it now.
 Comfortable doesn’t equal happy by the way.
 They are two different feelings.

 The more “in control” we need to feel, the harder change is for us.
 You see, change doesn’t wear a harness or have reigns that we can hold on to.
 It’s like a free spirit that darts all over the place and sometimes the more we try to control it, the more it seems to evade us – frustrating us, stressing us out and distracting us from the real reason why the change is happening.
 We don’t like change because sometimes it’s not methodical and doesn’t have a process or structure to follow.
 Having said that, the latter point is often because we try so hard to resist change that we don’t even accept that it could happen and so don’t plan for it.
 And as we react to pain (and recall very vividly), we remember the few times that change caught us unawares and the horrible feelings that went with that rather than recalling the changes that we didn’t mind so much and the good feelings we felt about them.